 Thinking local is my first recommendation, purely because it's the most manageable solution, and in most cases it makes keeping in touch with the supplier easier.

-Specialized drop shopping companies found on the web are great for what they are – and we'll talk about them in just a minute – but they might not necessarily be the top choice for your specific niche or market.
+Specialized drop shopping companies found on the web are great to find suppliers with more competitive prices or to find niche products that may not exist in your local area – and we'll talk more about them in just a minute – but they might not necessarily be the top choice for your specific market.

 Sometimes, or rather oftentimes, you might find local vendors willing to drop-ship to your customers if you just have a conversation with them and offer them a good deal.